mwilliamson/mammoth.js/README.md

 Mammoth finds the first style where the document element matcher matches the current paragraph.
 Mammoth then ensures the HTML path is satisfied.

+### Freshness

+When writing styles, it's helpful to understand Mammoth's notion of freshness.
+When generating, Mammoth will only close an HTML element when necessary.
+Otherwise, elements are reused.

+For instance, suppose one of the specified styles is `p.Heading1 => h1`.
+If Mammoth encounters a .docx paragraphs with the style `Heading1`, the .docx paragraph is converted to a `h1` element with the same text.
+If the next .docx paragraph also has the style `Heading1`, then the text of that paragraph will be appended to the *existing* `h1` element, rather than creating a new `h1` element.

+In most cases, you'll probably want to generate a new `h1` element instead.
+You can specify this by using the `:fresh` modifier:

+`p.Heading1 => h1:fresh`

+The two consective `Heading1` .docx paragraphs will then be converted to two separate `h1` elements.

+Reusing elements is useful in generating more complicated HTML structures.
+For instance, suppose your .docx contains asides.
+Each aside might have a heading and some body text, which should be contained within a single `div.aside` element.
+In this case, styles similar to `AsideHeading => div.aside > h2:fresh` and
+`AsideText => div.aside > p:fresh` might be helpful.

 ### Document element matchers

+Suppose

 #### Paragraphs and runs